 In addition, changes in short-run aggregate supply are also affected by changes in input costs, such as changes in raw material prices, nominal wages, taxes, subsidies, and exchange rates.
 In contrast, these factors do not affect long-run aggregate supply.

-Long-run aggregate supply changes if there is a change in the quantity and quality of the factors of production.
+Long-run aggregate supply changes if the quantity and quality of the factors of production change.
 For example, more advanced technology allows the economy to produce more goods and services.
 Likewise, increased physical capital increases productive capacity, making it possible to produce more output.
 These factors also affect aggregate supply in the short run.

 In the curve above, economists use the price level to explain changes in aggregate output (real GDP).
 Then, they plot aggregate output for each price level to produce a short-run aggregate supply curve.
 Thus, a change in the price level will cause aggregate output to change, but it simply moves along the curve.
 It doesn’t shift the curve right or left.